Peharge/p-terminal/README.md

 ### 6. **3D Slicer**

 Installing 3D Slicer is not required to run PP-Term.
 However, it is mandatory if you plan to use SIMON.
-If installation fails, you can run the `Install 3d-slicer` command in the PP Terminal for a safer setup.
+If installation fails, you can run the `Install 3d-slicer` command in the PP-Terminal for a safer setup.
 Otherwise, install it manually: [Download 3D Slicer](https://download.slicer.org)

 ### 7. **PowerShell 7**

-PowerShell 7 is recommended for use with the PP Terminal.
+PowerShell 7 is recommended for use with the PP-Terminal.
 [Download PowerShell 7](https://github.com/PowerShell/PowerShell/releases)

 ### 8. **Windows Subsystem for Linux (WSL)**

-To make optimal use of the PP Terminal, you need WSL.
+To make optimal use of the PP-Terminal, you need WSL.
 Supported distributions:

 - **Ubuntu**
   [Microsoft Store Link](https://aka.ms/wslubuntu)